Hand Washing and Food Handling

 Students who have lesions containing pus (boil or infected wound) that are open or draining, or meet the following specifications, must report these symptoms to the PIC/faculty member:

 - lesions that are on hand or wrist that can’t be protected through an impermeable barrier

 - lesions that are on exposed portions of forearms that can’t be protected through an impermeable barrier

 - other exposed body parts that can’t be covered by a dry, durable, tight fitting bandage

-Students who have been diagnosed by a health practitioner with an illness due to 1 of the following diseases, or who have been identified as the suspected source of an outbreak from the following diseases, are required to report to the PIC:
+Students who have been diagnosed by a health practitioner with an illness due to one of the following diseases, or who have been identified as the suspected source of an outbreak from the following diseases, are required to report to the PIC:

 - hepatitis A virus

 - typhoid fever (caused by Salmonella Typhi)

 Students who meet the requirements of exposure as defined below must also report the circumstances to the PIC: